thesadru/disnake/docs/api.rst

         The guild does not have the content filter enabled.
     .. attribute:: no_role

-        The guild has the content filter enabled for members without a role.
+        The guild has the content filter enabled for members withot a role.
     .. attribute:: all_members

         The guild has the content filter enabled for every member.